-Now days I work out of my studio in my home in the sunny Mission district in San Francisco with my wife, designer and musician Cynthia Wigginton and our cat Gertrude.
+Now days I work out of my studio in my home in the sunny Mission district in San Francisco with my wife, designer and musician Cynthia Wigginton and our pooch Ella Pepita.
 I've been a drummer for most of my life, playing in all sorts of bands; my wife and I play together in Bermuda Triangle Service.
 And to complete the circle, I'm also an associate professor in the amazing Illustration department at California College of the Arts, where I teach alongside an amazing group of faculty.

 Thanks for spending some time looking at my work.
 I hope we'll have a chance to work together on a project soon!

 For US editorial requests, please contact me directly.